vincent-pradeilles/KeyPathKit/README.md

 ### mapTo

 Maps a sequence of properties to a function.
-This is, for instance, useful to extract a subset of properties in a structured type.
+This is, for instance, useful to extract a subset of properties into a structured type.

 ```swift
 struct ContactCellModel {